makeabilitylab/physcomp/index.md

 We assume the following background about our learners:

 - **Some coding experience.** For the [introductory lessons](arduino/index.md), we assume comfort and familiarity with basic coding concepts such as functions, loops, variables, and conditionals.
-We'll be using `C/C++` to program our microcontrollers; however, no previous `C/C++` experience is expected and, indeed, the language itself is rather unimportant.
+We'll be using `C/C++` to program our microcontrollers; however, no previous `C/C++` experience is expected and, indeed, the language itself is rather unimportant (at least at first).
 If you've programmed in a typed, compiled language like Java, Processing, C#, or other similar languages, you should be fine.
 If you've programmed in a dynamically-typed language like JavaScript, Python, or Ruby, then `C/C++` may take some getting used to but the overall structure of coding is not that different.
 Later lessons require more advanced programming concepts such as memory management, library development, classes, *etc.*

 - **No previous experience with hardware.** In contrast, we assume no previous experience with electronics or microcontrollers.

 As physical and ubiquitous computing are inherently multidisciplinary fields spanning electrical engineering, computer science, signal processing, human-computer interaction, machine learning, and more (*e.g.,* applied anthropology) there are many diverse topic areas—and too many to cover in one course or website.
 The content here reflects what we teach to graduate and upper-level bachelor students (typically with engineering and/or computer science backgrounds).

+{: .note }
+If you have limited (or no) experience in electronics and coding, then we have a [new(ish) lesson series using the Circuit Playground Express](./cpx/index.md) and the drag-and-drop visual programming language MakeCode.
+Check it out [here](./cpx/index.md)!
+We use these materials in our Prototyping Studio course with HCI+design students.

 The [Intro to Arduino](arduino/index.md) lessons were written for a more general audience and should be suitable for interaction design courses in information science or design fields (but again, do assume some coding experience).

-## Learning philosphy: learn by doing
+## Learning philosophy: learn by doing

 A key pedagogical philosophy underlying our teaching is **learn by doing**.
 From years of experience, we've found that the best way to teach physical computing is via hands-on exercises.
 So, we we expect that you will build along with our guides and lessons.